Chinese wedding door games

-A groom is made to drink an unpleasant concoction by his bride's aunt, just before receiving his bride at her family home, in a public housing apartment in Singapore.
+A groom is made to drink an unpleasant concoction by his bride's aunt just before receiving his bride at her family home, in a public housing apartment in Singapore.

-In Chinese communities, especially in China, Hong Kong, Malaysia, and Singapore, wedding door games are challenges set up by the bridesmaids for the groom as a ceremonial demonstration of the groom's love for the bride.
-These games typically take place in the morning of the wedding at the bride's family home, before the groom is allowed to receive the bride in the bride's room.
-The groom typically receives the help of his groomsmen in completing the tasks.
+In Chinese communities, especially in China, Hong Kong, Malaysia, and Singapore, wedding door games are challenges set up by the bridesmaids for the groom as ceremonial demonstrations of the groom's love for the bride.
+These games typically take place on the morning of the wedding at the bride's family home, before the groom is allowed to receive the bride in the bride's room.
+The groom typically receives his groomsmen's help in completing the tasks.

-Common games include the consumption of unpleasant foods, answering of questions pertaining to the bride and the bride and groom's relationship, and performance of song and dance.
-Negotiations are commonly made regarding the bridesmaids' demands, accompanied almost always by bargaining concerning the red envelope offerings to the bridesmaids.
-These games originated in ancient Chinese folk customs, and have been elaborated on in modern times.
+Common games include the consumption of unpleasant foods, answering questions about the bride and the bride and groom's relationship, and performance of song and dance.
+Negotiations are commonly made over the bridesmaids' demands, accompanied almost always by bargaining over the red envelope offerings to the bridesmaids.
+These games originate in ancient Chinese folk customs, and have been elaborated on in modern times.

 These games are distinct from the practice of nàohūn (闹婚 (creating turbulence)) in China, sometimes confusingly also known as wedding games, in which the couple, particularly the bride, is teased by their guests during or after the wedding.

 Naming

 Door games are known in Chinese in mainland China as "games with which to receive the groom" jiēqīn yóuxì (接亲游戏) or "games with which to block the door" dǔmén yóuxì (堵门游戏).
 In Hong Kong, the process is known in Cantonese as "playing with the groom" (玩新郎 (wan4 san1 long4)).

-In Malaysia, these games are called heng dai games, after the Cantonese word referring to the groomsmen (兄弟 (hing1 dai6, brothers)), while in Singapore, the process is known as the wedding gatecrash.
+In Malaysia, these games are called heng dai games, after the Cantonese word for groomsmen (兄弟 (hing1 dai6, brothers)), while in Singapore, the process is known as the wedding gatecrash.